gabrielgodoy-zz/getme/README.md

 CLI utility for everyday tasks

-With `getme` you can get weather, forecast, currency rate, upload files, IP address, word definitions, text translations, internet speed, do google searches and get inspirational quotes.
+With `getme` you can get weather, forecast, currency rate, upload files, IP address, word definitions, text translations, internet speed, do google searches, get inspirational quotes and get Chuck Norris jokes.

 ✨ All from the terminal ✨